 Be sure to mark all items and take pictures of both large and small, describing them in detail, where you purchased them, model numbers (if necessary) and serial numbers.
 If you still have receipts for the larger items that you purchased, you might even consider making copies of the receipts and then scanning them and sending an email to yourself with the PDF attachments.

 In last week’s Bullish: How to Delegate, and Why It’s Important Even if You Just Make Coffee, I shared my adventures in having a personal assistant.
 One of the weird-ass tasks I had her do was “Photograph everything I own for insurance purposes, put the photos on a CD, and mail the CD to my parents.
 And if you see anything embarrassing, don’t photograph it and just pretend it never happened.”

 Finally, when considering renters insurance, look at whether your policy offers “actual cash value” or “replacement cost coverage.”
 For property that loses value over time (iPads! iPhones!), an actual cash value plan will only pay you the “used” value of the item, which won’t be enough to get a new one.
 A plan that offers replacement cost coverage will actually pay for new versions of the items, minus any deductible.

 There are thousands upon thousands of people whose entire job it is to try to sell you renters insurance, so it’s pretty easy to google the matter and receive a bunch of quotes from different companies.
 Again, mine is just $124 a year.
 Hard to argue with that.

-In Bullish: Preparing For Getting Hit By A Truck, I also recommended disability insurance, which is a good idea but hardly sexy, even when a unicorn’s horn is pointing directly at a set of perfectly tanned pectoral muscles.
+In Bullish: Preparing For Getting Hit By A Truck, I also recommended disability insurance.
+Google that, inspired by a unicorn’s horn pointing directly at a set of perfectly tanned pectoral muscles.

 I hope your week has been brightened by sharp, sharp horns and charmingly countable individual abdominal muscles!
 Don’t you feel responsible?